charliedevelopment/vagrant-craft-environment/README.md

 That's all you need to do, once finished your Craft installation will be ready to use at [192.168.33.10](http://192.168.33.10/admin).
 The default Craft username is **admin** and the password is **craftdev**.

-> Because Craft 3 is still under active development, it is possible that the current version installed through Github does not function, if this is the case, you will need to either report an issue and wait, or manually make adjustments to the Composer install script in order to pull a specific tagged version.
+> Because Craft 3 is still under active development, it is possible that the current version installed through GitHub does not function, if this is the case, you will need to either report an issue and wait, or manually make adjustments to the Composer install script in order to pull a specific tagged version.

 ## VM Usage